Skip to main content

 What it looks like: Q1 strategy: "Focus on enterprise."
 Q2 strategy: "Actually, let's go after SMBs."
 Q3 strategy: "We need to build a platform."
 Each quarter, the team pivots to a new direction before the previous one has had time to produce results.

-Real example: A collaboration tool I worked with changed their target audience three times in 18 months — from marketing teams to engineering teams to "all knowledge workers."
+Real example: A collaboration tool I worked with changed their target audience three times in 18 months.
+From marketing teams to engineering teams to "all knowledge workers."
 Each pivot involved rebuilding parts of the product, retraining the sales team, and rewriting marketing materials.
 By the time they settled on a direction, they had burned 12 months of engineering time on features that did not compound.

 Why this happens: Usually, impatience.
 A strategy needs 2-3 quarters to show results.
 If leadership evaluates the strategy after 6 weeks and pivots because metrics have not moved yet, no strategy ever gets a fair test.